My Interpretation of the Croatian Toponyms

 the Croatian toponyms without an obvious etymology with Slavic roots

-is, in fact, a very flawed method, and I attempt to reconstruct a
+is, in fact, a very flawed method (you can read more about why I think so here), and I attempt to reconstruct a

 language of the ancient Croatian toponyms (the Illyrian language) and